-Net loss per share - In February 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings per Share" (SFAS 128).
-The Company adopted SFAS 128 in the second quarter of fiscal 1998 and restated earnings (loss) per share (EPS) data for prior periods to conform with SFAS 128.
-SFAS 128 requires a dual presentation of basic and diluted EPS.
-Basic EPS excludes dilution and is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
-Diluted EPS reflects the potential dilution from securities and other contracts which are exercisable or convertible into common shares.
-As a result of operating losses, there is no difference between basic and diluted calculations of EPS.
+Net loss per share - Basic earnings (loss) per share excludes dilution and is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
+Diluted earnings (loss) per share reflects the potential dilution from securities and other contracts which are exercisable or convertible into common shares.
+Diluted earnings (loss) per share for the year ended December 31, 1999, the six months ended December 31, 1998 and the years ended June 30, 1998 and 1997 exclude any effect from such securities as their inclusion would be antidilutive.
+As a result, there is no difference between basic and diluted calculations of loss per share for all periods presented.